 Editor's Note: The Sharks are the only team in the Pacific Division -- other than the nascent Vegas Golden Knights -- who have not raised the jersey of a former player to the rafters.
 This week, NBC Sports California will examine the cases of the five likeliest candidates to have the Sharks' first retired number.
-We continue with former captain Joe Pavelski.
+We continue with Joe Thornton.

 The case for